Pathoschild/smapi-mod-dump/source/~bcmpinc/TreeSpread/README.md

 #### 1.0:
 * Added dependency on the StardewHack library mod.
 * Added option to limit this mod tapped trees only.

+#### 1.1:
+* Fix: the option for tapped trees wasn't preventing seeds from being dropped at all.